softprops/serverless-aws-rust/README.md

 ## 👯 contributing

 This template's intent is to set a minimal baseline for getting engineers up an running with a set of repeatable best practices.
 See something you'd like in this template that would help others?
-Feel free to [open a new github issue](https://github.com/softprops/serverless-aws-rust/issues/new).
+Feel free to [open a new GitHub issue](https://github.com/softprops/serverless-aws-rust/issues/new).
 Pull requests are also welcome.